Critikid Logo

 Replication & Reliability

-• Belief in the law of small numbers (Tversky & Kahneman, 1971): A 2023 replication of the 1971 study (still in preprint) replicated most findings except for the finding that people’s tendency to underestimate the required sample size in a replication.
+• Belief in the law of small numbers (Tversky & Kahneman, 1971): A 2023 replication of the 1971 study (still in preprint) replicated most findings except the claim that people tend to underestimate the sample size required for a replication.

 • The “hot hand” illusion (Gilovich, Vallone, & Tversky, 1985): The conclusion that "hot hands" are an illusion has been challenged numerous times.
 Many recent analyses, such as a 2021 study based on 34 years of NBA data, show evidence of real streaks.
 However, the effects do tend to be smaller than players and fans believe.
 A fascinating 2016 paper demonstrates that Gilovich used a biased estimation procedure.